cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of each gadget output, allowing each Aggregator to compute its share of `C(x)` locally.

-There is one more wrinkle, however: It is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly, potentially resulting in an invalid measurement being accepted.
+There is one more wrinkle, however: it is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly, potentially resulting in an invalid measurement being accepted.
 To prevent this, the verifier performs a probabilistic test to check that the